 The Mayo Clinic overviews of individual medications are the best resource to get informed about each medication.
 We include other resources as makes sense.

 Finding the right medication dosage and hours of coverage, as well as type of medication, is extremely important.
-Expect the process of figuring out what works for you to take some time (sometimes as long as a year or more, depending upon how often you see your doctor and how you respond.)
+Expect the process of figuring out what works for you to take some time (sometimes as long as a year or more, depending upon how often you see your doctor and how you respond.).
+Dr. Dodson provides a short article on the 5 mistakes providers make when prescribing ADHD meds.

 Different treatments have different effect sizes.
 One reason doctor's often start with stimulant medications is that the effect size of stimulants properly dosed for a patient is, on average, higher than other options.
 More information about effect size here.